RDM4CAU/Demos/README.md

-# TestModules
+# Demos
-The Repo contains learning modules for testing.
+The Repo contains presentations and demos of learning modules for testing.

-ONLY for testing!
+Learnings modules are not finalized, ONLY for testing!